Penrith - Middle Eden Valley drive

 Coordinates: N 54.65446, W 2.71662

 Brougham Castle is an imposing and interesting 13th century castle in a picturesque setting on the banks of the River Eamont.
 Although mostly ruined there is still plenty to see including the old keep which you can climb to give some lovely views across the surrounding countryside.
 The castle is actually built on an old Roman fort and the outline of the remaining fort foundations can be seen in the field to the south.
-There is a small shop, toilets and an exhibition giving more information on the history.
+The castle and riverbank also provide a good place for a family picnic.
+Just downstream is the historic Brougham Castle bridge, built in 1812 and repaired in 2017 after almost being washed away during storm Desmond in December 2015.
+At the castle entrance there is a small shop, toilets and an exhibition giving more information on the history.
 Open daily from Easter to November, otherwise weekends only.
 English Heritage property, free admission for members, otherwise admission fee applies.
 Free car parking on the roadside.

 Return to the B6262 junction and turn right.
 Continue for approx 0.8 miles and the historic walls of Brougham Hall are on the left.
-Take the left immediately before the walls and follow signs right for parking behind the Hall.
+Take the left immediately before the walls and follow signs to the right for parking behind the Hall.

 Distance: 42.2 miles